 Line Voter-Approval Tax Rate Worksheet Amount/Rate 29.
-Total 2022 debt to be paid with property tax revenue.
-Debt means the interest and principal that will be paid on debts that: (1) Are paid by property taxes; (2) Are scheduled for payment every a period langer than one years and (3) Are scheduled for payment over a period longer than one year; and (4) Are not classified in the school district's budget as M&O expenses.
+Total 2023 debt to be paid with property tax revenue.
+Debt means the interest and principal that will be paid on debts that: (1) Are paid by property taxes; (2) Are secured by property taxes; (3) Are scheduled for payment over a period longer than one year; and (4) Are not classified in the school district's budget as M&O expenses.
 A. Debt includes contractual payments to other school districts that have incurred debt on behalf of this school district, if those debts meet the four conditions above.
 Include only amounts that will be paid from property tax revenue.
 Do not include appraisal district budget payments.
 If the governing body of a taxing unit authorized or agreed to authorize a bond, warrant, certificate of obligation, or other evidence of indebtedness on or after Sept.
 1, 2021, verify if it meets the amended definition of debt before including it here.
-Enter debt amount: 69,551,000 Enter debt amount: \$ 69,551,000 B. Subtract unencumbered fund amount used to reduce total debt C. Subtract state aid received for paying principal and interest on debt for facilities through the existing debt allotment program and/or instructional facilities allotment program \$0 D. Adjust debt: Subtract B and C from A. \$69,551,000 30.
-Certified 2021 excess debt collections.
-Enter the amount certified by the collector.
-29 s 0 31.
-1. Adjusted 2022 debt.
-Subtract line 30 from line 29D.
-32. 2.
-2022 anticipated collection rate.
+B. Subtract unencumbered fund amount used to reduce total debt. - \$ D. Adjust debt: Subtract B and C from A. \$ 30.
+Certified 2022 excess debt collections.
+Enter the amount certified by the collector. \$ 31.
+Adjusted 2023 debt.
+Subtract line 30 from line 29D. \$ 32.
+2023 anticipated collection rate.
 If the anticipated rate in A is lower than actual rates in B, C and D, enter the lowest rate from B, C and D. If the anticipated rate in A is higher than at least one of the rates in the prior three years, enter the rate from A. Note that the rate can be greater than 100%.
-30 A. Enter the 2022 anticipated collection rate certified by the collector.
-31 B. Enter the 2021 actual collection rate98.87% C. Enter the 2020 actual collection rate98.37% D. Enter the 2019 actual collection rate98.46% 98.87 % 33.
-2022 debt adjusted for collections.
+A. Enter the 2023 anticipated collection rate certified by the collector. % B. Enter the 2022 actual collection rate% C. Enter the 2021 actual collection rate% D. Enter the 2020 actual collection rate% % 33.
+2023 debt adjusted for collections.
 Divide Line 31 by Line 32.
-Note: If the governing body of the school district governs a junior college district in a county with a population of more than two million, add the amount of taxes the governing body proposes to dedicate to the junior college district in 2022 to the result. \$70,345,908 34.
-2022 total taxable value.
-Enter the amount on Line 20 of the No-New-Revenue Tax Rate Worksheet. \$14,423,830,277 35.
-2022 debt rate.
-Divide Line 33 by Line 34 and multiply by \$100. \$ 36.
-2022 voter-approval tax rate.
-Add Lines 28 and 35. \$ 1.3423 /\$100 If the school district received distributions from an equalization tax imposed under former Chapter 18, Education Code, add the NNR tax rate as of the date of the county unit system's abolition to the sum of Lines 28 and 35.
-32
+Note: If the governing body of the school district governs a junior college district in a county with a population of more than two million, add the amount of taxes the governing body proposes to dedicate to the junior college district in 2023 to the result. \$ 34.
+2023 total taxable value.
+Enter the amount on Line 20 of the No-New-Revenue Tax Rate Worksheet. \$ 35.
+2023 debt rate.
+Divide Line 33 by Line 34 and multiply by \$100. \$/\$100 36.
+2023 voter-approval tax rate.
+Add Lines 28 and 35.
+If the school district received distributions from an equalization tax imposed under former Chapter 18, Education Code, add the NNR tax rate as of the date of the county unit system's abolition to the sum of Lines 28 and 35. \$/\$100